denzelrenner/LIFE4136-Group1-Rotation2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;6.
 The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to the homolog files in fasta format.

-Note that the homolog in Arabidopsis thaliana did not make biological sense when investigated further through multiple sequence allignments and was not we suspect it was not that
+Note that we also searched for homologs in the model species Arabidopsis thaliana on the TAIR website, but for g10577 it did not make biological sense when investigated further through multiple sequence allignments and was not we suspect it was not that

 ## Domain identification
 Now we have found out the closest homologs for our proteins.
 We now want to verify the functional domains within our proteins.
 To this we followed these steps